goodblockio/drealms-standard/docs/DeveloperGuide.md

 ### ACTION `setconfig()`

+Sets the data in the contract's config singleton.
+It's good practice to always set the config so other players or developers can know some basic information about your dRealms contract.

 - `drealms_version` is a string representation of the dRealms version used by this contract. dRealms follows the SemVer 2.0.0 versioning pattern so its best to follow that where possible.

 - `core_sym` is the symbol of the core system token of the blockchain this contract is deployed to.